poojasgandhi/Social-Impact-women-India/README.md

 I decided to start with the Gradient Boosting Model since it is suppossed to be a winning solution for lot of Kaggle challenges
 Starting with the base model (with default parameters), I used Grid Search to  methodically tune the parameters of the model as below
 - Fixing learning rate and optimizing # trees

-Tuning parameters of tree
-- Optimize max depth and split size sample
+- Optimize max depth and split size sample (Tree parameter)
-- Optimize the nim # samples in a leaf node
+- Optimize the nim # samples in a leaf node (Tree parameter)
-- Optimize maximum # features in a tree
+- Optimize maximum # features in a tree (Tree parameter)

-Tuning the boosting parameters
-- Optimize the sub sample proportion
+- Optimize the sub sample proportion (Tuning parameter)
-- Optimize the learning rate
+- Optimize the learning rate (Tuning parameter)

 __Using all the columns__